 \section{Echo Modeling}

-This work utilizes the structure outlined in \cite{King24-2} for modeling echoes of protoplanetary/optically thick disks with a flared geometry.
+The structure outlined in \cite{King24-2} can be utilized for modeling echoes protoplanetary/optically thick disks with a flared geometry.
 In this optically thick condition, the Draine phase function \citep{draine2003}

-is calculated with $g=\alpha=0$, which yields isotropic scattering and reduces the function to $1/4\pi$.
+is calculated with adjustable scattering parameters $g$ and $\alpha$ set as $g=\alpha=0$, which yields isotropic scattering and reduces the function to $1/4\pi$.

 The angular position on the disk, $\phi$, is measured from 0 to $2\pi$.
-The zero-point is taken to be along the positive x-axis of the disk, shown in part b) of Figure \ref{fig:geometry}, and the positive y-axis is directed toward the far-side of the disk, angled away from the observer.
-The remaining physical parameters of the disk - inner radius, $r_{in}$, outer radius, $r_{out}$, inclination, $i$, and albedo, $\gamma$ - are left as variables.
-The disk is then divided into area elements of size $dA=2\pi *rdrd\phi$.
-We can then calculate the brightness of each element via the following equation:
+The zero-point is taken to be along the positive x-axis of the disk, shown in part b) of Figure~\ref{fig:geometry}, and the positive y-axis is directed toward the far side of the disk, angled away from the observer.
+The remaining physical parameters of the disk --- inner radius, $r_{\rm in}$, outer radius, $r_{\rm out}$, inclination, $i$, and albedo, $\gamma$, are left as variables.

-where the absolute value term deals with angle-averaging of flares across multiple events while also shifting the positions of our maximum and minimum brightnesses to the near- and far-sides of the disk, respectively.